jttd3v/jttrani_Crew_Management_System/README.md

    ```
    The API will run on `http://localhost:3002`.
 2. Open `salary-scale-manager/frontend/index.html` in your browser to manage yearly salary scales by rank.

+### Seafarer Application Form
+Open `seafarer-application/frontend/index.html` in your browser and submit the required details.
+The form posts to `/api/applications` on the main API.

 ## Development
 Pull requests are welcome.
 Please open an issue first to discuss changes.